Songluchuan/AdaSR-TalkingHead/README.md

 bash run_demo.sh
 ```

-4. You can set the demo image and driven video in the
+4. You can set the demo image and driven video in the run_demo.sh
 ```
 --source_image DEMO/demo_img_3.jpg
 ```